lzwjava/lzwjava.github.io/original/2025-07-17-bad-engineer-en.md

 - A bad engineer isn’t just costly in terms of salary—they waste time and force capable engineers to clean up their mess.

 - Impatient to demonstrate that they are okay, they claim to know how to change things here and there, but in reality, they lack deep understanding.

+- They work for an international company but still use Baidu to search for information.